Code of Ethics

-Founded in 2002, New Art Dealers Alliance (NADA) is a not-for-profit 501©(6) collective of professionals working with contemporary art.
+Founded in 2002, New Art Dealers Alliance (NADA) is a not-for-profit 501c6 collective of professionals working with contemporary art.
 Our mission is to create an open flow of information, support, and collaboration within our field and to develop a stronger sense of community among our constituency.
 We believe that the adversarial approach to exhibiting and selling art has run its course.
 We believe that change can be achieved through fostering constructive thought and dialogue between various points in the art industry from large galleries to small spaces, non-profit and commercial alike.
 Through support and encouragement, we facilitate strong and meaningful relationships between our members working with new contemporary and emerging art, while enhancing the public’s interaction with contemporary art.

-Our international group of members includes both galleries (including non-profit spaces) and individuals (art professionals, independent curators, and established gallery directors).
-The various perspectives and ideas offered by our diverse roster creates a network which, at its most basic, is a resource which people could contribute to, and take as much (or as little) from, as they are inclined.
+Our international group of members includes both galleries (including non-profit spaces) and individuals (art professionals, independent curators, and gallery directors).
+The various perspectives and ideas offered by our varied roster creates a network which, at its most basic, is a resource which people could contribute to, and take as much (or as little) from, as they are inclined.
 We believe in a spirit of friendly competition and the power of working collectively to gain access to resources and to provide services to artists and the public that we could not as individuals.
 The benefits for some may be a matter of business, for others a source of intellectual or aesthetic stimulation.

 NADA believes that a community thrives best when its members are committed to observing the highest ethical and professional standards in their dealings with each other and with others in the broader community that it serves.
-Accordingly, by accepting the NADA membership card, members have each acknowledge their compliance with the code of ethical and professional practices to be observed in their relations with each other and their clients, artists, and other dealers.
+Accordingly, by accepting the NADA membership card, members have each acknowledged their compliance with the code of ethical and professional practices to be observed in their relations with each other and their clients, artists, and other dealers.
 NADA reserves the right, at its sole discretion, to suspend or expel any member who violates this code.

 - NADA members shall strive to promote NADA’s mission as set forth in its mission statement.